Abstracts can be submitted via the online abstract submission services only.

-If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in Draft Status.
-You will then be able to review it and submit it at a later time (but only before the deadline).
+Draft Status: If you do not click on the submit button (Step 4 of the abstract submission service), your abstract will be saved in 'draft status'.
+You will then be able to review it and submit it later (but only before the deadline).

 NB: Abstracts that are in draft status after the deadline cannot be processed and therefore will not be considered for selection.